Estimated reading time: 12 minutes

 By the way, even if you’re not interested in doing gig work, these steps apply to any artistic and non-lucrative projects as well.

-If you’re doing a project for free for your favourite local charity, every single one of these production steps will apply to you too.
+If you’re doing a project for free for your favorite local charity, every single one of these production steps will apply to you too.

 First, you’re able to keep improving your skillset while making a difference in someone’s life or business.
 Second, you’ll gain more experience working with subjects.
 Third, when you work with clients, they have skin in the game.
 So the working relationship is much easier than trying to convince family members to let you practice on them.
 And finally, you get paid to do something you love.